michael-collins/DART204/digital-animation-properties.md

 Animating in After Effects is a very simple process once you get used to the interface and tools at your disposal.

-Here is a series of videos showing the animation process in After Effects:
+Here is a series of videos showing the animation process in After Effects (you will need your Lynda account to watch these videos):

 https://www.lynda.com/After-Effects-tutorials/Editing-interactively-Composition-panel/78544/79270-4.html